MCEMS/www/faq/index.markdown

 ### When does MCEMS operate?

 As of March 2016, MCEMS operates 24 hours during the school year.
 Campus Safety dispatches MCEMS via the mobile app, Active911, when they receive requests for medical assistance on campus.
-In addition to the 24 hour service through Active911, MCEMS operates a duty crew that is active during the hours the Health Center is not open (between 5:00 pm and 8:00 am).
+During the hours the Health Center is not open (5:00 pm to 8:00 am), MCEMS operates a duty crew that responds to requests for medical assistance.

 ### Why does Campus Safety show up on medical calls?
 Am I in trouble?